yanxu2021/ApartmentUs1/README.md

 - As a developer, I can create a Rails application with Devise functionality
 - As a developer, I can create an Apartment resource with the appropriate attributes
 - As a developer, I can create an association between User and Apartments
+- As a developer, I can add React components to my apartment app
+- As a developer, I ensure my app distinguishes the difference between JSON and HTML payloads in my routes

 ## User Stories
 **Story:** As an un-registered guest on the website, I can go to a web page and see a list of available apartments.
 Apartments have: a street designation, a city, state, a manager's name, manager's contact email, monthly rental price, bedrooms, bathrooms, and whether they allow pets